verji/verji-backend-conventions/NSERVICEBUS.md

 ### Multiple Trigger Events

-Sagas can be started by different events, useful when multiple paths lead to the same workflow:
+Sagas can be started by different events, useful when multiple paths lead to the same workflow, or there may be races between events related to the same saga:

 ```csharp
 public class EnsureMetadataForVerjiRoomSaga : Saga<EnsureMetadataForVerjiRoomSagaData>,